-- Conduct a public meeting.
+- Conducted a public meeting.

-Why is the County Preparing the Plan?
+Why did the County prepare the Plan?

-The County Parks Department has recently acquired additional properties adjacent to the areas of the Park that are currently open to the public, and there is interest in opening these new areas to park users.
-Because individual park amenities (new and existing) are interrelated, the County has decided to take a holistic planning approach that presents a vision for the entire park over the next ten to twenty years, instead of looking at each area in isolation.
+The County Parks Department recently acquired additional properties adjacent to the areas of the Park that are currently open to the public, and there is interest in opening these new areas to park users.
+Because individual park amenities (new and existing) are interrelated, the County decided to take a holistic planning approach that presents a vision for the entire park over the next ten to twenty years, instead of looking at each area in isolation.

 What about Trails?

-The Park Master Plan is intended to provide relatively high-level recommendations for the Park, and does not include specific plans for areas such as trails, signage, etc. In the future, the County Parks Department may develop a Trails Master Plan, Circulation Plan, Signage Plan or other more detailed plans for Mount Madonna County Park to address these more focused topics.
+The Park Master Plan intends to provide relatively high-level recommendations for the Park, and does not include specific plans for areas such as trails, signage, etc. In the future, the County Parks Department may develop a Trails Master Plan, Circulation Plan, Signage Plan or other more detailed plans for Mount Madonna County Park to address these more focused topics.